 and cut down on food.

 to a pub full of artists

 to impossibly love

-It isn???t autobiographical, just a poem.
-There is no garret; I don???t eat to excess but that is a health thing not a starving poet thing; and a distant woman to impossibly love is definitely off the agenda (unless you count Agent Lisbon from ???The Mentalist???, or the very nice female detective from ???Law and Order Special Victims Unit, or the woman detective from ???Castle???, or Ziva from ???NCIS??? ?????.
-Do I detect a trend here..??).????
+It isn’t autobiographical, just a poem.
+There is no garret; I don’t eat to excess but that is a health thing not a starving poet thing; and a distant woman to impossibly love is definitely off the agenda (unless you count Agent Lisbon from ‘The Mentalist’, or the woman detective from ‘Castle’, or Ziva from ‘NCIS’.
+Do I detect a trend here..??).